 Bask in the sun and sip on coconut water as you enjoy the scenic beauty of Kalapaki Beach which is a quaint island in Lihue.
 The beach is the perfect place for beginners to learn how to swim as the waters are much calmer due to the features of jetties and breakwaters that stop big waves from coming in.
 There is a service on the beach that offers surf lessons and surfboard rentals for travellers.
 Otherwise, Kalapaki Beach is the ideal spot to pack your picnic lunch and enjoy a day in the sun and frolic in the refreshing waters of the beach.
 The appeal of the beach also lies in the fact that it is conveniently located near popular amenities like a range of accommodations, beach catamarans rental shacks, stores and restaurants.

 Address: Lihue, HI 96766, USA

 Looking for a surfing hidden gem spot?
 Head out to Polihale State Park which boasts a seemingly endless stretch of white sandy beaches fringed by dramatic cliffs and a popular place for surfing in Kauai with the locals.
 The ride and hike to the beach may seem like a bumpy drive, but the views at the end are breathtaking.
-The waves of Polihale State Park are perfect for the more experienced surfers as the waves are significantly bigger.
-There is a sheltered area from the waves and the strong current for day visitors who wish to just frolic in the water or go snorkelling to uncover the technicolour underwater world.
+Polihale State Park is perfect for the more experienced surfers because of its biggest waves in Kauai.
+There is a sheltered area from the waves and a strong current for day visitors who wish to just frolic in the water or go snorkeling to uncover the technicolor underwater world.
 There is a spell-binding beauty in the sunsets at Polihale State Park which slowly tucks behind the horizon, casting a warm glow across the sky in a dazzling display of crimson and orange.